GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/troubleshoot/index.md

 {% Partial 'privacy-sandbox/protected-audience-rename-banner.njk' %}

-From Chrome Canary 98.0.4718.0, it's possible to debug Protected Audience API and Protected Audience API worklets in Chrome DevTools.
+From Chrome Canary 98.0.4718.0, it's possible to debug the Protected Audience API and Protected Audience API worklets in Chrome DevTools.

-Read the [developer guide](/blog/fledge-api) for the full life cycle of Protected Audience API.
+Read the [developer guide](/blog/fledge-api) for the full life cycle of the Protected Audience API.
 Not a developer?
 Refer to the
 [Protected Audience API overview](/docs/privacy-sandbox/fledge).